gavinlyonsrepo/ST7735_TFT_PICO/README.md

 *USER OPTION 0 SPI SPEED*

 Here the user can pass the SPI Bus freq in kiloHertz, Currently set to 8 Mhz.
 Max SPI speed on the PICO is 62.5Mhz.
-There is a file with SPI test results for the FPS tests in extra/doc folder.
-The SPI interface(spi0 spi1 etc).
-If users wants software SPI just call this method without any arguments.
+There is a file with SPI test results for the FPS tests in extra/doc folder. "nd parameter is the SPI interface(spi0 spi1 etc).

+If users wants software SPI just call this method with just one argument for the optional GPIO software uS delay, which by default is zero.
+Setting this higher can be used to slow down Software SPI which may be beneficial in  some setups.

 *USER OPTION 1 GPIO*